What is happening in my kid’s brain!!

 Frontal Lobe:

-This is the epicenter to who your kid is.
+This is the epicenter of who your kid is.
 This is the part of the brain that is responsible for their attention span, planning tasks, managing homework assignments, and their personality.
 Think of this part of the brain as the hub for making you, you.
 So what happens when this part of the brain is affected: your child will have a harder time managing tasks, sequencing steps, regulating their emotions, and display difficulty concentrating.

 Parietal Lobe: